snoopryan123/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a second year PhD student at the [University of Pennsylvania](https://www.upenn.edu) in [Applied Mathematics & Computational Science](https://www.amcs.upenn.edu) with a Benjamin Franklin Fellowship.
+I am a second year PhD student at the [University of Pennsylvania](https://www.upenn.edu) in [Applied Mathematics & Computational Science](https://www.amcs.upenn.edu).
 I'm interested in Bayesian statistics, statistical prediction, applied probability, mathematical modelling, and sports analytics.

 For my undergraduate studies, I attended [UC Berkeley](https://www.berkeley.edu), where I double majored in [Mathematics](https://math.berkeley.edu) and [Statistics](https://statistics.berkeley.edu), and minored in [Computer Science](https://eecs.berkeley.edu).
+<!---
+ with a Benjamin Franklin Fellowship
  At Berkeley, I was a [Regents' and Chancellor's Scholar](https://financialaid.berkeley.edu/regents-and-chancellors-scholarship).
-<!---
-Outside of class, I used my math/statistics/CS knowledge by engaging in [research](#writings) and writing about areas of [math](#writings) that piqued my interest.
 --->

 Please enjoy this picture of me at a [Husky Cafe](https://www.facebook.com/neverlandsiberians/) in Bangkok, Thailand.